aminabedi/ENGG200-ColoredHats/README.md

                         Minimum radius (in pixels) of the object to be detected -o OUTPUT, --output OUTPUT
-                        Filename to save the coordinates of the detected objects
+                        Filename to save the coordinates of the detected objects -d DISPLAY, --display DISPLAY
+                        (Boolean) Enable display frames with circles around the detected objects as they are processed, default: False

 ## Example